zmalone/chef-web-docs/source/local-development/windows/get-started-with-test-kitchen/5/_index.md

 [START_TAB connectHyperV]

-If you're using the Hyper-V driver, login to your instance through Hyper-V Manager.
+If you're using the Hyper-V driver, login to your instance, `default-windows-2012r2`, through Hyper-V Manager.
 Login as `Administrator` and use the same password that you set when you created the base virtual machine.

 [END_TAB]